Economic Heterogeneity Indicators (EHIs)

 About the Data

-The EGIs are calculated using the Consumer Expenditure Survey microdata from the Bureau of Labor Statistics (BLS); National and Regional Consumer Price Indexes from the BLS; Current Population Survey microdata from the BLS; Distributional Financial Accounts (DFA) data from the Board of Governors of the Federal Reserve System; American Community Survey microdata from the U.S. Census Bureau; and consumer spending data from Commerce Signals, a TransUnion company.
+The EHIs are calculated using the Consumer Expenditure Survey microdata from the Bureau of Labor Statistics (BLS); National and Regional Consumer Price Indexes from the BLS; Current Population Survey microdata from the BLS; Quarterly Workforce Indicators from the U.S. Census Bureau; consumer spending from Numerator; Distributional Financial Accounts from the Federal Reserve Board of Governors; and the Small Business Credit Survey from the Federal Reserve Bank of Cleveland.

 May 25